Quantumness can enhance resilience to statistical noise in spin-network quantum reservoir computing

 \section{Results and Discussion}

 We start by reviewing the behavior of the logarithmic negativity measure of entanglement.
-In Fig. \ref{entco} (middle panel), we present it as a function the interaction strength for a variety of dissipation strengths and input of frequencies, at a transverse field of $h=2$, and an injection period of $\Delta t=2.5$.
+In Fig. \ref{entco} (middle panel), we present it as a function the interaction strength for a variety of dissipation strengths, at a transverse field of $h=2$, and an injection period of $\Delta t=2.5$.
 The system undergoes a dynamical phase transition between an ergodic and many-body localized phase \cite{martinez_2021}, marked by the region between the black, dashed lines.
 Entanglement peaks to the left of the transition, i.e., in the ergodic regime, and goes to zero at both extremes.
 It is also worth remarking that the peak is suppressed as $\Gamma$ rises, but the frequency of the input signal has little to no effect. \\ To contrast, we examine the behavior of the coherence of our reservoirs in Fig. \ref{entco} (bottom panel).
-These results suggest that coherence exhibits a peak as a function of interaction strength only in the case of the isolated resevoir, whereas open systems gain coherence in the many-body localized phase.
+These results suggest that coherence exhibits a peak as a function of interaction strength only in the case of the isolated reservoir, whereas open systems gain coherence in the many-body localized phase.
 This behavior is consistent with Lindbladian many-body localization \cite{hamazaki_2022}, in which interactions may prevent many-body decoherence.
 In such a regime, long-range entanglement is degraded by the environment, while coherence remains strong.
 On the other hand, coherence appears to be insensitive to the frequency of the input, as is entanglement.\\ Fig. \ref{entco} illustrates that quantumness measures such as entanglement and coherence are determined by our choice of the parameters that govern the system's dynamics.
 The presence of such quantumness measures can correspond to better performance, depending, as shown in Ref. \cite{kora_2024}, on the interplay between the dissipation time scale and the input frequency scale.
 In Ref. \cite{kora_2024}, such a phenomenon was referred to as an entanglement advantage.
-We henceforth use that term (entanglement advantage) to refer to a situation where entangled reservoirs exhibit better performance at the task at hand, compared to the same reservoir with low entanglement.\\
+We henceforth use that term (entanglement advantage) to refer to a situation where entangled reservoirs exhibit better performance at the task at hand, compared to the same reservoir with low entanglement. \\